fahmishq/fahmishq.github.io/about.md

 permalink: /about/
 ---

-### About

 Welcome.
-My name is Fahmi. as a student I really like to do things that are challenging, I have a passion for creating innovative and effective solutions.
+My name is Fahmi and i'am 19 yo. as a student I really like to do things that are challenging, I have a passion for creating innovative and effective solutions.
 This website is where I share my projects, thoughts, and my journey.

 ### More